Make your own DIY Carpet Cleaning Solution using two simple household ingredients.

 When it comes to carpet cleaning machines, I believe in only using commercial solutions in the cleaners because they’re designed to run through the machine without clogging, irritating, corroding, or breaking down the machine’s parts.

-Does This Stain Remover Work On Clothing Also?
+Does This diy carpet cleaning solution Work On Clothing Also?

 I’ll be trying this solution on clothing stains here soon, though, and will update the post when I have tested it out enough to let you know if it’s good for carpet and clothing stains!